Tech Stuff: Everyone Needs To Know About The 'Hello Pervert' Email Sextortion Scam

 Be smаrt.
 Stаy quiеt. Раy."

-Another thing: the email starts by claiming to be "...sent from your own account."
+One more thing: the email starts by claiming it "...was sent from your own account."
 That's also curious, because I went to the "Sent" box, and there's no supposed message to myself in there.
 That means my email address was from a spoofed, external source and, thankfully, my email host confirmed something was weird about the message origin:

 Be diligent, my friends, and be proactive.
-If you cover those cameras, the threatening claims in these messages become 100% moot.
-Keep in mind on laptops, though: some computer manufacturers warn against using tape, since the tolerances are minimal and the added pressure can damage/crack the glass.
+If you cover those cameras, the threatening messages become entirely moot.
+Keep in mind on laptops, though: some computer manufacturers warn against using tape, since the tolerances are tight and the added pressure can damage/crack the glass.
 Something easily moveable, like an old, creased business card works just fine.
 Add some black paper tape to the card if you want to make it more aesthetic and less distracting.

-I've seen investigative reports, where scams of this sort have been tracked down to internet cafes in Africa.
+I've seen investigative reports, where some of these scams have been tracked down to internet cafes in Africa.
 The conditions aren't good, and the people are poor.
 Other times, these messages might be linked to organized crime rings.
-In any case, if the demand was to send a couple hundred bucks USD worth of crypto, it's possible I'd just roll my eyes, delete the email, and not write about it.
+In any case, if the demand was to send a couple hundred bucks USD worth of crypto, it's possible I'd just roll my eyes, move along, and not write about it.
 In this case, it's $1300.
 That's evil.
 For some people, that would mean having to decide if they want to pay rent or eat this month - not both.
-Plus, I have absolutely zero faith that a blackmailer would actually delete supposed footage and remotely uninstall nearly-undetectable software upon making a crypto payment.
+Plus, I have zero faith that a blackmailer would actually delete supposed footage and remotely uninstall nearly-undetectable software upon making a crypto payment.

-Continuing on, the updated, more advanced version of the scam effort is to figure out the target's home or work address and include a Street View screenshot.
+The updated, more advanced version of this scam is to figure out the target's home or work address and include a Street View screenshot.
 It's disturbing on another level but still not proof that there's footage of you at your computer gorging on chips, picking your nose, or... doing anything at all.
-Also, notably, the scam messages no longer claim to "have video of you jerking off", which was likely updated after women reported receiving emails with that wording.
+Also, notably, the standard message no longer claims to "have video of you jerking off", which was likely updated after women reported receiving emails with that wording.

 We need to put an end to this scam.
 If you get the same message as above, know that many others have, as well.
-Counter the closing message in the attempted blackmailer's email: Yes, be smart, but also: DON'T stay quiet about the attempted scam...
-Let others know it's going around, and DON'T pay.
+Counter the closing message in the attempted blackmailer's email: Yes, be smart, but also: DON'T stay quiet about the attempted scam, and DON'T pay.

 ...or you can Buy Me a Coffee.
 A huge "thank you" goes out to those who have already contributed! |